louro11/telegram-takeout/README.md

 Still in development...

+## Instructions
+Make sure you have a config.txt file with the Telegram API credentials

 ## How it works
 The script uses the [Telethon](https://github.com/LonamiWebs/Telethon) Telegram API client to parse all chats and messages and storing them in separate HTML files.